andyt530/az2tf/README.md

 ### KeyVault:
-certificate permissions are ignored due to terraform issue - awaiting azurerm 1.4.0 provider
+certificate permissions are ignored due to terraform issue - awaiting azurerm 1.4.0 provider Can fail if your login/SPN doesn't have acccess to the KeyVault

 ### Virtual machines:
 These attributes always set to true - may need to manually override